What is Sleep Apnea?

 This can lead to a variety of health problems, including fatigue, high blood pressure, and heart disease.
 Sound sleep is essential to our physical and mental well-being, and untreated sleep apnea can severely impact our quality of life.

 Are you among the millions of people who struggle with sleep apnea?
 Have you been searching for solutions that will help you improve the quality of your sleep?
 If so, you may already be aware that many treatments and remedies can help reduce the symptoms of sleep apnea.

 But have you ever considered going to the dentist?
 It may sound surprising, but many dentists, especially the ones who are highly trained in sleep apnea treatments are highly skilled at treating sleep apnea and could offer you a customized treatment plan.

 How Sleep Apnea Impacts Health

 Repeated pauses and drops in oxygen levels during sleep apnea can trigger high blood pressure, irregular heartbeat, and even heart attack.
 A study conducted by the American Heart Association found that people with untreated sleep apnea have a 30% higher risk of developing coronary heart disease than those without.

 Impaired Immune Function

 Sleep is critical for the proper functioning of the immune system, which helps defend against infections and diseases.
-But when sleep is disrupted by sleep apnea, the immune system may not work as effectively, leaving individuals more susceptible to illnesses such as the flu or pneumonia.
+However, when sleep is disrupted by sleep apnea, the immune system may not work as effectively, leaving individuals more susceptible to illnesses such as the flu or pneumonia.